ucsb-cs148/s21/_exam/project_presentations.md

 **Additional Notes:**
-* Presentations will be in a Zoom session to which the entire class is invited.
+* Video presentation and live Q&A for all projects will be in a Zoom session to which the entire class is invited.
 * While the entire class is invited to watch the entire session, you are only responsible for attending the portion when your team is presenting.
 * Presentations will be recorded.
 The recording will only be viewed